 To test each mascara, we applied each option every morning and kept it on for about 13 to 15 hours without reapplying.
 We wore each mascara for one day and went about normal activities: Taking morning walks to the coffee shop, working at our desks, periodically misting our faces with rosewater, then going out for dinner and drinks in the evening.
 We didn’t use any other lash products, like primers, conditioners, or curlers, during testing.

-We judged each product was judged on how well it did in three areas:
+We judged each product on how well it did in three areas: